ryanq47/logec/README.md

 # Logec! <br>
 <br>
 Have you ever needed to really dig through some log files, but find yourself frustrated with AWK, GREP, and/or other tools?
 Well here is your solution!
 Logec is a localized SIEM, meant to help you get to the bottom of any troubles you have quickly.
-No forwarders, agents, or server isntances, just download and go! <br>
+No forwarders, agents, or server instances, just download and go! <br><br>

 Some important definitions: <br>